tanmayR18/abc/README.md

 ## Run Locally

-Clone the project
+1. Clone the project

 ```bash
   npm install
 ```

-Go to the project directory
+2. Go to the project directory

 ```bash
   npm run start
 ```

+3. Go to the localhost:5173 ( go to browser and paste =>  http://localhost:5173/ )

 ## Live Link

 https://warm-sprinkles-a3e818.netlify.app/